Find Affordable College Courses

 Greenville, NC

 The excellent programs at East Carolina University helped the school earn the #3 place on this year’s ranking of the best geological and earth sciences schools in North Carolina.
-Located in the small city of Greenville, ECU is a public school with a fairly large student population.
+Located in the city of Greenville, ECU is a public college with a fairly large student population.

 Read More…

-Out of the 7 schools in North Carolina that were part of this year’s ranking, Appalachian State University landed the # 4 spot on the list.
-Located in the distant town of Boone, Appalachian State is a public college with a very large student population.
+A rank of #4 on this year’s list means Appalachian State University is a great place for geological and earth sciences students.
+Located in the distant town of Boone, Appalachian State is a public school with a very large student population.

 On average, geology graduates from Appalachian State take out $25,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $190.

 You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Wilmington.
 The school came in at #5 on this year’s Best Geological & Earth Sciences Schools in North Carolina list.
-Located in the city of Wilmington, UNCW is a public college with a fairly large student population.
+Located in the midsize city of Wilmington, UNCW is a public school with a large student population.

 The average amount in student loans that geology majors at UNCW take out is $23,844.

-Full Geological & Earth Sciences at University of North Carolina at Wilmington Report
+Read full report on Geological & Earth Sciences at University of North Carolina at Wilmington

-Western Carolina University landed the #6 spot in the 2023 rankings for the best geological and earth sciences programs.
+Western Carolina University ranked #6 on this year’s Best Geological & Earth Sciences Schools in North Carolina list.
 WCU is a large public school located in the distant town of Cullowhee.

 Read More…